kusti8/proton-native/docs/README.md

 ## Features

-- Same syntax as React Native.
-Only a few component names have changed, almost everything else is the same
+- Same syntax as React Native
+- Works with existing React libraries such as Redux
 - Cross platform
 - Native components.
 No more Electron